unixwinbsd/unixbsdshell.github.io/en/_posts/2025-02-16-how-to-install-i2p-routing-protocol.md

 ```

 ## 3. I2P Configuration Process
-In the configuration process we will set up I2P to run perfectly on OpenBSD.
-The first step you must do is run the following command:
+In the configuration process we will set I2P to run perfectly on OpenBSD.
+The first step you have to do is run the following command to run I2P.

 ```
 ns2# /usr/local/bin/i2prouter start